TomDDG/Z80onMDR_lite/README.md

 A cut down version of the full Z80onMDR https://tomdalby.com/other/z80onmdr.html to use with or within other utilities under the GPL3.0 licence.
-Only converts a single Z80 snapshot with minimal output and options.
+Only converts a single Z80 snapshot with minimal output and no options.
 Works with both 48k & 128k snapshots.

     Copyright (C) 2021 Tom Dalby